pyRocksy/Tabular_Data_Analysis_and_ML/README.md

   - seaborn (for data visualization)

 ### Usage
 To use the scripts in this project, you will need to have Python 3 installed on your machine.
-You can download the latest version of Python from the [official Python website](official Python website).
+You can download the latest version of Python from the official Python website(https://www.python.org/downloads/).

 Once you have Python installed, you can clone this repository to your local machine using the following command:

   `git clone https://github.com/your-username/tabular-machine-learning.git`

 You can then navigate to the project directory and run any of the scripts using the following command:

   `python script-name.py`

 ### Contributing
 If you find a bug or have a suggestion for how to improve this project, please feel free to submit an issue or pull request.